Reception 2025 - 2026

 Please watch this video to learn more about 'Number' in the Foundation Stage, in turn this will enable you to support your child at home.

 We will be practising writing our numbers, as we are members of a Trust we have been asked to used Numberblocks.
 Please click on the link to hear the song.
-Remember you can write your numbers with anything and any where.
+Remember you can write your numbers with anything and anywhere.

 Reception Trips and Experiences

-• Peak Wildlife Park - 26th January 2026
+• Peak Wildlife Park - Monday 9th March 2026

-• West Kirby Beach - 23rd June 2026
+• West Kirby Beach - Tuesday 23rd June 2026

 All trips and events can be found on the Arbor app where you can consent and make payments.
 Letters will be sent out nearer the time with further information.